SaladTechnologies/comfyui-api/README.md

 - **Warmup Workflow**: The server can be configured to run a warmup workflow on startup, which can be used to load models, and to ensure the server is ready to accept requests.
 - **Probes**: The server has two probes, `/health` and `/ready`, which can be used to check the server's health and readiness to receive traffic.
 - **Dynamic Workflow Endpoints**: Automatically mount new workflow endpoints by adding conforming `.js` or `.ts` files to the `/workflows` directory in your docker image.
 See [below](#generating-new-workflow-endpoints) for more information.
-- **Works Great with Salad**: The server is designed to work well with Salad, and can be used to host ComfyUI on the Salad platform.
+- **Works Great with SaladCloud**: The server is designed to work well with SaladCloud, and can be used to host ComfyUI on the Salad platform.
 It is likely to work well with other platforms as well.

 ## Probes

 The server has two probes, `/health` and `/ready`.

 - The `/health` probe will return a 200 status code once the warmup workflow has complete.
 - The `/ready` probe will also return a 200 status code once the warmup workflow has completed, and the server is ready to accept requests.